Belle Linsky: Life

-Belle Linsky was born in Kiev in 1904 and came to the United States as a child.
+Belle Linsky was born in Kiev in 1904, and came to the United States as a child.
 With her husband she owned 19 percent of the stock of the Swingline corporation, based in New York City at the time, which they sold to American Brands Inc. in 1970 for $210 million.
 She was treasurer of Swingline at the time of the sale and Jack Linsky was inventor, president, and chairman.
+Jack Linsky and Belle Linsky had a daughter named Muriel.